 Property tax delinquency and lapsed insurance coverage are two of the fastest ways to destroy collateral value in any mortgage structure—and wraps make both more likely without dedicated controls.

-- Confirm whether the underlying servicer already collects escrow — double-escrow collection wastes borrower funds and creates reconciliation nightmares at year-end.
+- Confirm whether the underlying servicer already collects escrow — double-escrow collection wastes borrower funds and creates reconciliation problems at year-end.

 - Set escrow cushions at state-mandated levels — most states cap escrow cushions at two months; exceeding this triggers RESPA violation risk.